showell/meta-elm/publicity/Welcome.md

 - use helpers like `MeList.initInts` or `MeParser.toExpr` to create AST values
 - use helpers like `MeType.UserFunction` and `MeType.PipeLine` to create AST functions
-- use `MeRunTime.computeVal` to evaluate functions/expressions
+- use `MeRunTime.computeExpr` to evaluate functions/expressions
 - use `MeRepr.fromExpr` to serialize AST data to strings
 - use `MeList.toList` and friends to convert wrapped types back to core types.
 - use `MeElmCode.toElmCode` to generate "normal" Elm code